3v3rp3ss/theHive-Custom-Templates/README.md

-# theHive-Custom-Templates
-A few custom case templates for use in IR
-Steps to Create a Case Template in theHive.
+# Steps to Create a Case Template in theHive.

 Today we are going to talk about making quick and simple Custom Case Templates in thHive.